mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 The order of the filters given as the second parameter will also be the order in which queries pass through the filter chain.
 If no filters are given, all existing filters are removed from the service.

-For example, the command `maxctrl alter service filters my-service A B C` will set the filter chain for the service `my-service` so that A gets the query first after which it is passed to B and finally to C. This behavior is the same as if the `filters=A|B|C` parameter was defined for the service.
+For example, the command `maxctrl alter service-filters my-service A B C` will set the filter chain for the service `my-service` so that A gets the query first after which it is passed to B and finally to C. This behavior is the same as if the `filters=A|B|C` parameter was defined for the service.

 The parameters should be given in the `key=value` format.
 This command also supports the legacy method of passing parameters as `key value` pairs but the use of this is not recommended.